Perhaps, you skipped school the day they taught "How Does Interest Work with Credit Cards". Well, not likely.

 Example of calculating finance charges on credit card debt

 Let’s take an example of someone who has $20,000 of credit card debt with an APR of 24%.
 To calculate their monthly finance charge, let’s convert their APR into a daily rate.
 24% divided by 365 comes out to a daily rate of .065%.
-Next, multiply the $20K by .065.
+Next, multiply the $20K by .065%.
 This comes out to $13.
 Then take that $13 and multiply it by 30 days (assuming your statement period is 30 days).
 We get $390 as the total monthly finance charge.
+In other words, you are being charged $390 every month to borrow $20K.

 Now look at the monthly payment that you normally send.
 Let’s say it’s $500.
-Each time you send $500, the bank takes $390 in fees and only $110 goes toward the balance.
-It’s quite painful to see but can motivate positive change for some.
+Each time you send $500, the bank takes $390 in interest charges.
+Therefore, only $110 goes toward the balance.
+It’s quite painful to see.
+But can motivate a positive change for some people.

 How can you lower your rates on credit cards?